 Dominant 7 chord formula

-Dominant chords are written by simply adding a 7 next to the root note such as G 7, B 7, or D 7.
+Dominant chords are written with just a 7 next to the root note such as G 7, B 7, or D 7.

-Here are some Dominant 7 chord examples and what notes they include:
+Here are Dominant 7 chord examples and what notes they include:

 Minor 7 chord formula